Jack-Gledhill/jackgledhill.com/README.md

 # jackgledhill.com

-This here is my portfolio website.
-Currently, it is just a single-page website that introduces me and the work I've done throughout my time in industry and at University.
+This is my portfolio website.
+It lists all the projects, professional experience and volunteering work that I have done.

+This website was my introduction to Svelte, along with more in-depth CI/CD pipelines via GitHub Actions and Cloudflare Pages.

 ## Docker